The Lottery Office

-The Lottery Office is an Australian online lottery operator licensed by the Government of the Northern Territory and allows Australians and New Zealanders to play to win from the draws of the largest lotteries in the world, including US Powerball and Mega Millions.
+The Lottery Office is an Australian online lottery operator licensed by the Government of the Northern Territory.
+It allows Australians to play to win from the draws of the largest lotteries in the world, providing access to both international lottery draw products (such as US Powerball and Mega Millions) and internal Australian-operated lottery games (FutureBall).
 Its parent company, Global Players Network Pty Ltd (GPN), has been licensed and regulated to operate lotteries since 2003.

 Overview

-The Lottery Office is licensed in Australia and allows players to win from the draws of foreign lotteries.
+The Lottery Office is licensed in the Northern Territory, Australia and allows players to win from the draws of foreign lotteries.
 The Lottery Office allows players to buy tickets from The Lottery Office; the company then purchases matching tickets in the relevant overseas lottery draw.
 Combos, Syndicates and matching tickets can be played in the following international lotteries: